cwindolf/capstone/README.md

 Run:

-    make pdf
+    make all

+It needs Python 3 and PDFLaTeX, and the figures will take a while!
-Just to make the figures/see if the code is working, run:
+Just to make the figures or see if the code is working, run:

     make figure

+See the `Makefile` for detail.